arpitbbhayani/articles/blogs/consistent-hashing.md

 Consistent Hashing addresses this situation by keeping the Hash Space huge and constant, somewhere in order of `[0, 2^256 - 1]` and the storage node and objects both map to one of the slots in this huge Hash Space.
 Unlike in traditional system where the file was associated to storage node at index where it got hashed to, in this system the chances of collision of file and storage node are infinitesimally small and hence we need a different way to define this association.

-Since the chances of the file and storage node being hashed to the same location in a vast Hash Space is small, we define that the file is associated to the storage node present to the right of its hashed location.
+Since the chances of the file and storage node being hashed to the same location in this vast Hash Space is very small, we define the association as - the file will be associated to the storage node which is present to the immediate right of its hashed location.
+Defining association in this way helps us

+ - keep hash function independent of the storage nodes
+ - associations are relative and does not require collisions

 TODO: Image

-This solves a lot of problem.
-Huge Hash space.
-Scalup and Scale down does not change the hash function making hash function independent of number of storage nodes.

 Naive way is to create a hash space equal to ring_length length which could go huge and waste a lot of memory.
 Most of the elements are un occupued.
 Hence to fix that we take two arrays one holds the actual nodes that are present while other holds the locations where you would find them on the ring.